ux-fran/rosa-anime-character-repo/README.md

 ---

-### Thank you for visiting the Rosa Anime Girl repository! 🎉
+### Thank you for visiting the Rosa Anime Character Repository! 🎉